Interesting Facts About Jupiter

 10. Jupiter has been visited by several spacecraft, including the Galileo mission, which arrived in 1995 and orbited the planet for eight years, and the Juno mission, which studied Jupiter’s atmosphere and magnetic field.

-Jupiters 4 Galilean Moons:
+Jupiter’s 4 Galilean Moons:

 Jupiter has several moons, with the four largest being known as the Galilean moons.
 They are named after the Italian astronomer Galileo Galilei, who first observed them in 1610.

-Galilean Moons of Jupiter
+Jupiter's 4 Galilean Moons

 Jupiter’s four largest moons.
-(The Outer Planets)
+(Star Walk)

 Each of the Galilean Moons has its own unique characteristics and geological features.
 They are all different, and scientists still have a lot to learn about them.

 Io is the innermost of Jupiter’s four largest moons and is the most geologically active object in the solar system.
-It has over 400 active volcanoes and its surface is constantly changing due to the eruption of lava flows and sulfur dioxide plumes.
+It has over 400 active volcanoes, and its surface is constantly changing due to the eruption of lava flows and sulfur dioxide plumes.

 Europa is slightly smaller than Earth’s moon and has a smooth, icy surface that is believed to hide a subsurface ocean of liquid water.
 It is one of the most promising places to look for extraterrestrial life in our solar system.